Masao-Someki/espnet_draft_home_page/README.md

 All markdown files under `docs` directory will be automatically converted into webpages.
 Markdown files named `readme.md` or `index.md` will be considered as the landing page for that directory.

-So the following espnetez asr directory has the following three pages and no landing page.
+So for example, the following espnetez asr directory has the following three pages and no landing page.

 **docs/espnetez**
 ```